smilight/base_grunt/README.md

 Available options:

 ####    projectName
+your project name

 ####    appDir
-your aplication directory where will be all compiled files
+your application directory where will be all compiled files

 ####   reportDir
 js,css,html validation reports directory